-The target population consisted of all cattle herds delivering milk to dairies in the sampling period and all beef cattle herds receiving state support according to records of July 2010.
-Fifty herds were randomly selected for sampling from areas where paratuberculosis is registered in goat herds.
+The target population consisted of all cattle herds delivering milk to dairies in the sampling period Fifty herds were selected for sampling.
 Faecal samples were collected from the five oldest cows in each herd.

 Goats

 Ninety herds were randomly selected for sampling from areas where paratuberculosis is registered in goat herds and thirty herds were randomly selected from areas where paratuberculosis have not been registered in goat herds.
 Faecal samples were collected from the ten oldest goats.